+The walls of the windpipe are supported by C-shaped rings of cartilage.If the windpipe had been made from flesh alone, the ensuing softness could result in regular blockages.
+That could make it not possible for us to breathe.
 If it had been made from some thing as hard as bone, then our actions could be to a huge volume restricted.
 Yet the cartilaginous shape which makes up the windpipe is ideally fitted to all varieties of movement, and it continually stays open because of its flexibility.
 There is a small flap of elastic cartilage referred to as the epiglottisproper at the doorway to the windpipe.
 This flap routinely closes the doorway to the windpipe at some stage in swallowing.
 During all of the hundreds of food you’ve got got eaten, from babyhood right as much as the present, you have swallowed tens of hundreds of times.
 And each single time this little flap has closed the doorway for your windpipe at precisely the proper moment.
 Although we are ignorant of its presence and may exert no control over it, this little flap has saved your life via way of means of closing the doorway for your windpipe at simply the right moment.

 Body tissues produce carbon dioxide due to their daily functions.
 This carbon dioxide is carried away from the tissues through the blood.
 This blood, loaded with carbon dioxide, is dirty blood.
 In order for the blood to be wiped clean it needs to make touch with the air.
 The oxygen in the air and the carbon dioxide withinside the blood will as a result be exchanged.
 There are round five litres of blood inside the human body.
 In order to be aired, this five litres of blood needs to unfold over a place of around 100 square metres.
 That is equal to the area of a tennis court.
 Everyone reading this blog post now has a place the scale of a tennis court squeezed into his lungs.
 Think about it!

+The lungs consist of bronchia divided into hundreds of various tubes.
 At the end of every any such bronchia are the alveoli, or air sacs, the size of a pinhead.
 There are about three hundred million of those air sacs in a healthy lung.
 Their general floor region is equal to that of a tennis court.
 The air passing via the bronchia fills the alveoli.
 The alveoli are blanketed with a dense community of capillaries, the smallest of the blood vessels.
 The alveoli and capillaries are separated from every different with a skinny membrane.
 This membrane allows an alternate of gasses among the blood and the air.
 The carbon dioxide inside the dirty blood and the oxygen in the air are exchanged here.
 And the dirty blood is cleansed in the alveoli.
 The device which permits your blood to be cleansed with each breath you’re taking is constructed on an air sac no large than a pinhead.
 Alveoli has a thin water layer inside and this creates surface tension.
 This could cause the alveoli to collapse on exhalation, but it does not happen when we breathe due to surfactants produced by Type II cells.
 These surfactants reduce the surface tension of water inside the alveoli.

 Now, the oxygen which enters the alveoli interacts with cells that’s in charge of transportation, the “red blood cells”.
 Haemoglobin, a special protein is present inside the red blood cells.
 There are about 250 million haemoglobin molecules in every single red blood cell.
 They contain iron items and they bind to oxygen like a magnet.
 When it reaches the relevant places, some internal mechanisms within the body reduce this binding power of haemoglobin and thereby aiding release of oxygen.
 The by product carbon dioxide is also transported similarly.
 There’s a very delicate and balanced plan in place here.